carharDBG/course_intro_to_ml/md/technologies.md

 train networks with data and use these models for predicting on new data.

 ### [Rasa](https://rasa.com/docs/getting-started/overview/)
- An open source platform to build chatbots.
+An open source platform to build chatbots, which we will use.

 ### [GitHub](https://github.com)